HMS Bristol (1861): Design and description

 Bristol was 250 ft long between perpendiculars and 214 ft 7 in at the keel.
 She had a beam of 52 ft, a draught of 18 ft 10 in at deep load and a depth of hold of 18 ft 8 in.
 The ship's tonnage was 3,027 26/94 tons burthen and Bristol displaced 4023 LT.
 The ship had a crew of 550 officers and ratings.

 She had a horizontal, two-cylinder, single-expansion steam engine, built by Robert Napier and Sons, that drove a single propeller shaft using steam that was provided by four boilers.
 The engine produced 2088 ihp which gave the ship a maximum speed of 11.8 kn under steam.
 To improve her sailing qualities, the propeller could be hoisted into the hull.

 Bristol was initially equipped with thirty ML eight-inch (203 mm) smoothbore muzzle-loading guns (SBML) of 65 hundredweight on her gundeck.
 These guns were designed specifically to fire the latest exploding shells, unlike the traditional solid cannonballs.
 On her upper deck were twenty 32-pounder SBML guns that weighed 56 hundredweight and a single 68-pounder SBML gun on a pivot mount.
 In January 1868, the ship was rearmed with 10 eight-inch shell guns and a dozen rifled, muzzle-loading 64-pounder guns on the gundeck.
 Four more 64-pounders were mounted on the upper deck.

-'An analysis of ship air and its effect' was made and reported during a four months' voyage (July to November 1871) from the Cape of Good Hope to England.
-This gives an insite to the conditions on board and concludes 'Seamen, as a body, are neither healthy nor long lived, but the reverse.
-This is proved, first, by their low average age, said to be 33'.
-A description of the ship layout is also given, the upper tier contained the Main deck, Upper, Half deck, Study, Mess room & Main deck cabins.
-Middle tier contained the Lower deck, Steerage, Ward room, Chest (cadets' sleeping) room and steerage cabins Do., & Pantry.
-The Lowest tier Stokehole, Engine room, Screw alley, Cockpit, Store room & Cells.
-It also states the ship had four boilers.